y2kbugger/weeklyreview_todotxt/README.md

 - I want to be able to at _least_ read while offline so that I can look at lists while internet unavailble
 - I want the ability to smartly merge edits after multiple users make offline edits so that when sara and I both check off items we don't have problems
 - I want capture to be easy as possible so that I can quickly add items to the list.
 I want to delay organization until later.
+- I want to be able to view older versions of the list so that I can see what was done in the past
+- I want an easy way to backup the list so that I can recover from a mistake
+- I want to view a historical list of projects archived tasks so that I can see what was done in the past
+- I want to view a global list of timestamped actions so that I can undo or redo actions

 # Legacy backlog
 - Have to handle creation date somehow --> maybe new tasks could always inherit from existing task..there are not that many cases for creating new tasks.